-Though the pandemic took a serious toll on the job market and saw unemployment numbers skyrocket, things are settling in the tech industry and other verticals like e-commerce, marketing, healthcare, and education are all turning to tech to continue business as usual, opening up a wealth of career opportunities for both fresh and seasoned coding talent that will only continue to grow.
+The pandemic took a serious toll on the job market and saw unemployment numbers skyrocket, but even with more changes always on the horizon, certain verticals like e-commerce, marketing, healthcare, and education are all turning to tech to help continue business as usual.
+This shift in emphasis is opening a wealth of career opportunities for both new and seasoned coding talent, and they’ll only continue to grow.

-Outside of working hours, the ability to network and create friendships, romantic relationships, and professional partnerships is one of the key things young people look for when choosing somewhere to live.
+Outside of working hours, the ability to network and build friendships, romantic relationships, and professional partnerships is one of the key things young people look for when choosing somewhere to live.

-Cities on our list — Austin, Seattle, and Durham, NC, for example — top 2020’s list of best real estate markets in the country, but they’re all still excellent places to move to for young tech professionals who are in the renting game.
-It’s important to determine what the average salary for your role would look like and weigh it against average rent prices in the city you’re interested in.
+Cities on our list — Austin, Seattle, and Durham, NC, for example — topped 2020’s list of best real estate markets in the country, and they’re all still excellent places for young tech professionals who are in the rental market.

 Skiing?
 Boating?
 Hiking?
 Microbrewery hopping?
 Determine what it is you like to do and narrow down your prospects based on the places that really cater those things.

-Who DOESN’T need a fresh start after the pandemic?
-As the pandemic finally slows down, vaccinations are widely distributed, and life is resuming in whatever capacity it can, moving to a new city and starting anew may be just the thing that helps you get over the stagnation of the pandemic and really kickstart your career trajectory again.
+Who doesn’t need a fresh start after the pandemic?
+Moving to a new city and starting anew may be just the thing that helps you get over the stagnation of the pandemic and really kickstart your career trajectory again.

-A fresh start is inevitable, regardless of what the other factors driving a new city-move may be.
+A fresh start is inevitable, regardless of the other factors driving your move.
 It’s an opportunity to reinvent yourself, meet new people, and explore new interests.